-(1) There shall be no closed season for trout in class one Wild Trout Management Areas.
-Fishing in these areas is restricted to barbless single-hook artificial lures and barbless single-hook flies.
+(1) [There shall be no closed season for trout in class one Wild Trout Management Areas.]
+Fishing in [these areas] class one Wild Trout Management Areas is restricted to barbless singlehook artificial lures and barbless single-hook flies.
 The daily creel limit for trout in these areas is zero and all trout caught shall be immediately returned, without avoidable injury, to the waters from which taken.
 Possession of trout on the waters or shores of these Wild Trout Management Areas is prohibited.
 The following are class one Wild Trout Management Areas: